LeviStrange/laravel-jwt-coreui/README.md

-# Vibe New Media and Vaux.
+# CoreUI React & Laravel Template.
 Reactjs (15.6) and laravel (5.5) with jwt-authentication.

 # usage :